 Return of Federal Title IV (R2T4) funds will be distributed according to statutory regulations within 45 days of the Date of Determination on the R2T4 worksheet.
 The funds will be returned to the appropriate federal programs in the order mandated by the regulation in section 34 CFR 668.22(i).
-The current order of distribution occurs with money returned to Unsubsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Subsidized Federal Direct Stafford loans, Federal Perkins loans (WC does not participate in the Perkins loan program), Federal Direct Parent Plus loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), and Iraq and Afghanistan Service Grants.
+The current order of distribution occurs with money returned to Unsubsidized Federal Direct Stafford Ioans, Subsidized Federal Direct Stafford Ioans, Federal Perkins Ioans (WC does not participate in the Perkins Ioan program), Federal Direct Parent Plus Ioans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), and Iraq and Afghanistan Service Grants.
 Worksheets provided by the U.S. Department of Education or calculations produced through the Colleague System and Return of Funds (ROF) program will be used to determine the amounts and order of return.
 If a student's share of the return amount exists, the student will be notified and allowed 45 days from the date of determination to return the funds to the business office of the college for deposit into the federal program's accounts.
 If the student does not return the amount owed within the 45-day period, the amount of overpayment will be reported to the U.S. Department of Education (USDE) via the National Student Loan Database (NSLDS) and the student will be referred to the USDE for resolution of the debt.